MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 ## Composer features not supported with Power Virtual Agents

-The following Bot Framework Composer features are not supported with Power Virtual Agents:
+The following Composer features are not supported with Power Virtual Agents:

 <!-- best viewed/edited without wordwrap -->
 | Unsupported feature                             | Additional information                                                                              |